iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 For this section, let's assume that both the state $\States$ and action $\Actions(s)$ spaces are finite.
-This will allow us to focus on exhaustive methods exploring the entire state space.
+This allows us to focus on exhaustive methods exploring the entire state space.
-Keep calm however,
+Keep calm, however:
 I am planning to write other posts in the future to explain how these ideas generalize to continuous spaces, or even to finite spaces that are too huge to explore entirely,